AdobeDocs/experience-manager-65.en/help/sites-administering/msm-sync.md

 Several properties and node types are excluded by default, these are defined in the OSGi configuration of **CQ MSM Content Update Action**, under **Excluded Page Properties**.

-By default properties matching the following regular expressions are excluded (i.e. not updated) on rollout:
+By default properties matching the following regular expressions are excluded (that is, not updated) on rollout:

 ![CQ MSM Content Update Action](assets/chlimage_1.png)